jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 78. We sent messengers before you.
 Some of them We told you about, and some We did not tell you about.
-No messenger can bring a miracle except by leave of Allah.
-Then, when the command of Allah is issued, fair judg- ment will be passed, and there and then the seekers of vanity will lose.
+No messenger can bring a miracle except by leave of Enki.
+Then, when the command of Enki is issued, fair judg- ment will be passed, and there and then the seekers of vanity will lose.

-79. Allah is He who created the domestic ani- mals for you—some for you to ride, and some you eat.
+79. Enki is He who created the domestic ani- mals for you—some for you to ride, and some you eat.